-When the surrounding environment is not conducive for rest, your baby may find it challenging to sleep deep and keep waking up (intervals) within nighttime sleep.
-Therefore, the environment where children are play a huge role in how well they nap.
+When the conditions are unfavorable for sleep, your baby may find it challenging to sleep deep and will keep waking up within night-time sleep.

 When Do Babies Start Sleeping Longer at Night?

-A study has shown that 70 to 80 percent of children will start staying asleep through the night by nine months old – According to the National Sleep Foundation.
-Somewhere in the range of 4 to 6 months old is when children start getting the vast majority of their sleep at night rather than the day time.
+A study has shown that 70 to 80 percent of children will start staying asleep longer at night by nine months old.
+According to the National Sleep Foundation, somewhere in the range of 4 to 6 months old babies start getting the vast majority of their sleep at night rather than the day time.

 Table Representation of an Average Baby’s Sleep